Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 ---

+### Liberia (1816)
+The U.S. government sponsored the colonization of a free black Americans country on the west coast of Africa.
+In 1847, Liberia declared its independence becoming the first republic in Africa.

+---

 ### The Underground Railroad (1830-1865)
 A network of secret passages and safe houses that helped many black slaves escape to free states such as Canada.